FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/02-Preparing FAIR Learning Objects/02-Preparing FAIR Learning Objects.md

 - WHO created the resource
 - WHAT is the content of the resource
-- WHEN was the data resource
+- WHEN was the resource created
 - WHERE is the location of the resource
 - WHY the data was resource